A Rather Weak 'Attempt' To Defend

 transition from water to steam (or vice versa) takes place in an interval

-lasting less than or equal to k seconds/minutes (for some k), then it is indeed
+lasting less than or equal to k seconds/minutes (for some

 just such a stipulation, their 'Law' could be made to work (at least in this

-respect).
+respect) in this instance.
 But, there is

 nothing in nature that forces any of this on us -- the reverse is, if anything,

 the case.
-Phase/state of matter changes, and changes in general take different amounts of time;
+Phase/state of matter changes, and changes in general take different

-moreover, under
+Moreover, under

-this 'Law' would become 'valid' only because of yet another stipulation or
+this 'Law' would become 'valid' only because of yet another stipulation, or

 imposition, which would make